kaustav8319/ads507/README.md

 Various models were evaluated for their performance in predicting heart attack risk, including Logistic Regression, Decision Trees, and Random Forests.
 Performance metrics such as accuracy, precision, recall, and AUC-ROC were used to compare model efficacy.

 ### 6. Insights & Recommendations:
-Our analysis revealed significant predictors of heart disease risk and model performance insights.
-Recommendations for healthcare interventions and future research directions are provided.
+The analysis provided insights into key factors influencing heart attack risk and the effectiveness of different modeling approaches.
+Recommendations for healthcare interventions and areas for future research are discussed.

 ### 7. Setup:
 Required Libraries: